Larmor precession reexamined: Testable correction and its ramifications: Spin-rotator containing a uniform magnetic field

 In the above treatment $\tau$ is taken to be the transit time through the spin rotator, given by $\tau=\frac{a}{v}$ where $a$ is the spatial extension of spin-rotator containing the uniform magnetic field, and $v=\frac{\hbar k}{m}$ is the initial velocity of particle.

-However, the above treatment has an intrinsic incompleteness because it does \emph{not} take into account the evolution of spatial part, and hence the kinetic energy associated with the wave function.
-The detailed analysis of this problem should include the evolutions of both the spin and space parts of the total initial wave function.
-In the following section we fill this gap by giving a rigorous analysis of this problem.
+The detailed analysis of this problem for particles passing through the spin rotator should include the evolutions of both the spin and space parts of the total incident wave function.
+In the following section we provide such a treatment.